Eratosthenes/denoue/README.md

 ---
 ## Design:

 There are five data types defined in this library: JLog, JGroup, JDict, JArray, JPair.
+See the examples section for examples of each printable type (JGroup, JDict, JArray, JPair).

 ### JLog
 JLog is a denoue instance.
 It is instantiated with the `New()` method: